aimran6775/tarsit/apps/api/DEPLOYMENT.md

 - Use Redis for session management and caching
 - Consider load balancer for multiple instances
 - Database connection pooling (already configured in Prisma)
-- CDN for static assets (Cloudinary handles this)
+- CDN for static assets (Supabase Storage handles this)